Chris Petrie

 Building 801 Room 3016

 Chris is a registered paramedic with Australian Health Practitioner Regulation Agency (AHPRA) and lecturer in paramedicine at Charles Sturt University.
-Chris completed his Bachelor of Clinical Practice (Paramedic) with CSU, then worked as an advanced care paramedic II (rescue) in North Queensland before transferring to NSW Ambulance.
-Prior to becoming a registered paramedic in Australia, Chris served for 15years as a team leader in close personal protection and as a tactical medic throughout Central Asia, Middle East and South Africa.
+Chris completed his Bachelor of Clinical Practice (Paramedic) with CSU, then worked as an advanced care paramedic (rescue) in North Queensland before transferring to NSW Ambulance.
+Prior to becoming a registered paramedic in Australia, Chris served for 15years as a team leader in close personal protection and as a tactical medic overseas.

-Chris was a diplomatic close protection team leader for the Australian Ambassador, Department of Foreign Affairs & Trade to Afghanistan in Kabul Afghanistan.
-He was responsible for providing personal security detail operations, security consulting, security risk mitigation and tactical medicine.
 Chris has extensive experience in Tactical Emergency Casualty Care (TECC) and prolonged field care.
-One highlight of his career was delivering advanced pre-hospital emergency, non-emergency medical care and specialist transport services to include armoured vehicles, helicopter and fixed-wing aircrafts in high threat and remote environments throughout Afghanistan, Pakistan, Iraq, Kuwait, Isreal, South Africa and Philippines.
+One highlight of his career was delivering advanced pre-hospital emergency, non-emergency medical care and specialist transport services to include armoured vehicles, helicopter and fixed-wing aircrafts in high threat and austere environments throughout the Middle East, Central Asia and Southeast Asia.

-Chris is an Australian Defence Force veteran who has served with the Australian Army, 2nd Cavalry Regiment in the Middle East on numerous operations conducting long range armoured reconnaissance patrols, intelligence gathering and overwatch security.
+Chris is an Australian Defence Force veteran who has served with the Australian Army in the Middle East on numerous operations conducting long range armoured reconnaissance patrols, intelligence gathering and overwatch security.
 Chris served in protecting Australia’s borders and offshore maritime interests from threats including, suspected illegal entry vessels, people smuggling, drug interdiction and maritime terrorism.

 Chris has numerous research interests in the tactical medicine space for civilians and first responders, psychology in paramedic practice, paramedic personal security awareness, mental health and resilience.